 Conclusion

 From their evolutionary marvels to their role in popular culture, anglerfish serve as a reminder of the vastness and mystery of our oceans.
-By continuing to explore and protect the deep-sea environment, we can ensure that these remarkable creatures thrive for generations to come.
+By continuing to explore and protect the deep-sea environment, we can check that these remarkable creatures thrive for generations to come.